China Petroleum & Chemical (NYSE:SNP) Upgraded to “C” at TheStreet

-TheStreet upgraded shares of China Petroleum & Chemical (NYSE:SNP) from a d+ rating to a c rating in a research note released on Friday, TheStreetRatingsTable reports.
+TheStreet upgraded shares of China Petroleum & Chemical (NYSE:SNP) from a d+ rating to a c rating in a report issued on Friday, TheStreetRatingsTable reports.

-China Petroleum & Chemical (NYSE:SNP) last released its quarterly earnings results on Sunday, August 30th.
-The oil and gas company reported ($0.47) earnings per share for the quarter.
+China Petroleum & Chemical (NYSE:SNP) last posted its earnings results on Sunday, August 30th.
+The oil and gas company reported ($0.47) earnings per share (EPS) for the quarter.
 China Petroleum & Chemical had a net margin of 0.13% and a return on equity of 0.10%.
-The firm had revenue of $67.56 billion for the quarter.
-On average, equities research analysts expect that China Petroleum & Chemical will post 1.52 earnings per share for the current year.
+The firm had revenue of $67.56 billion during the quarter.
+As a group, analysts predict that China Petroleum & Chemical will post 1.52 EPS for the current fiscal year.

-A number of large investors have recently modified their holdings of SNP.
-Harel Insurance Investments & Financial Services Ltd. purchased a new position in shares of China Petroleum & Chemical during the third quarter valued at approximately $25,000.
-Parallel Advisors LLC raised its stake in China Petroleum & Chemical by 83.0% during the 3rd quarter.
-Parallel Advisors LLC now owns 2,040 shares of the oil and gas company’s stock valued at $83,000 after buying an additional 925 shares during the last quarter.
-Advisor Group Holdings Inc. bought a new stake in shares of China Petroleum & Chemical during the 1st quarter valued at $143,000.
-Atlas Capital Advisors LLC grew its position in shares of China Petroleum & Chemical by 10.5% during the 2nd quarter.
-Atlas Capital Advisors LLC now owns 4,745 shares of the oil and gas company’s stock valued at $199,000 after acquiring an additional 449 shares during the period.
-Finally, Congress Park Capital LLC bought a new stake in shares of China Petroleum & Chemical during the 2nd quarter valued at $210,000.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Harel Insurance Investments & Financial Services Ltd. acquired a new position in China Petroleum & Chemical in the 3rd quarter worth about $25,000.
+Parallel Advisors LLC raised its holdings in shares of China Petroleum & Chemical by 83.0% during the third quarter.
+Parallel Advisors LLC now owns 2,040 shares of the oil and gas company’s stock valued at $83,000 after acquiring an additional 925 shares during the last quarter.
+Advisor Group Holdings Inc. acquired a new position in shares of China Petroleum & Chemical during the first quarter valued at approximately $143,000.
+Atlas Capital Advisors LLC raised its holdings in shares of China Petroleum & Chemical by 10.5% during the second quarter.
+Atlas Capital Advisors LLC now owns 4,745 shares of the oil and gas company’s stock valued at $199,000 after acquiring an additional 449 shares during the last quarter.
+Finally, Congress Park Capital LLC acquired a new position in shares of China Petroleum & Chemical during the second quarter valued at approximately $210,000.
 0.73% of the stock is owned by institutional investors.

 China Petroleum & Chemical Corporation, an energy and chemical company, engages in oil and gas, and chemical operations in the People's Republic of China.
 It operates through five segments: Exploration and Production, Refining, Marketing and Distribution, Chemicals, and Corporate and Others.